 Because we’re always making new garden beds, we use the cold compost as a base for trench composting.

 All the garden beds that we’ve used our cold composting compost into do far better than ones without.
-I’m convinced that having a layer of plant material for microorganisms is always good, even if isn’t ‘black gold compost’.
+I’m convinced that having a layer of plant material for soil microorganisms is always good, even if isn’t ‘black gold compost’.